Answers To 15 More Google Interview Questions That Will Make You Feel Stupid

 Either that, or our readers are gluttons for punishment.

 Earlier this month, we posted “15 Google Interview Questions That Will Make You Feel Stupid,” their answers, and then 15 more questions.
-A couple million pageviews later, here are…
+Three million pageviews later, here are…

+Answers To 15 More Google Interview Questions That Will Make You Feel Stupid

 If the probability of observing a car in 30 minutes on a highway is 0.95, what is the probability of observing a car in 10 minutes (assuming constant default probability)?